emunozh/mikrosim/README.rst

 3. Number of header lines
 4. Character defining **NA** values
 5. Number of lines at the end of the file
 6. Engine to be used to read the file.
-Normally we will use a C engine, as this is faster, unfortunately the implementation of this engine doesn't have a notion of footer lines
+Normally I will use the default C engine, as this is faster, unfortunately the implementation of this engine doesn't have a notion of footer lines
-7. Which column should we use as index
+7. Which column should I use as index
-8. Encoding of the file, important if we have a file with non standard characters.
+8. Encoding of the file, important if I have a file with non standard characters.

 The rest of this lines remove unwanted characters from the records.
 Some record